Published: June 25, 2018 | Updated: July 14, 2020 | Posted by: Venus Zoleta | Lifestyle

 The state weather bureau assigns each Philippine typhoon name in alphabetical order to determine the number of typhoons that have entered PAR every year.
 The first typhoon to enter in any year starts with A, the second one starting with B, and so on.

-In case all the 25 typhoon names have been used up within the year and there’s another storm entering the country, PAGASA will use the auxiliary set of names.
+In case they used all the 25 typhoon names within the year and another storm will enter the country, PAGASA will use the auxiliary set of names.

 PAGASA removes a name from its list if the storm has caused at least 300 deaths or PHP 1 billion worth of agricultural and infrastructural damage.
-According to PAGASA, this practice is meant to keep trauma from haunting survivors who lost their families and properties to the typhoons.
+According to PAGASA, this practice will keep trauma away from haunting survivors who lost their families and properties to the typhoons.

 Some of the most destructive and deadliest typhoons in the Philippines whose names were retired include Yolanda (2013), Pablo (2012), Sendong (2011), Ondoy (2009), Frank (2008), Milenyo (2006), and Reming (2006).